hydradocs/News-website/README.md

 - Update the apiKey variable in app.js with your News API key.
 - Adjust the categories, styling, and features to suit your preferences.

+### Contributing

+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature: git checkout -b feature-name.
+3. Commit your changes: git commit -m 'Add new feature'.
+4. Push to the branch: git push origin feature-name.
+5. Submit a pull request.

+### License

+- This project is licensed under the MIT License - see the LICENSE file for details.

+### Acknowledgments

+News API for providing the news data.